 - Item is not covered by Medicare, Medicaid or WAH managed care.
 Most medically necessary items should be covered for individuals receiving long-term care.
 Any item indicated on the covered list, including over the counter items such as cough/cold medications or vitamins cannot be allowed as a participation deduction.

-- For durable medical equipment (DME) or environmental modifications, check with the social worker/case manager as to whether it should be covered under the HCB Waiver?
-Most DME is covered under the Medicaid scope of care or HCB Waiver.
-HCS MB H13-030 dated June 24, 2013 has more information regarding DME vendors.
+- For durable medical equipment (DME) or environmental modifications, check with the social worker/case manager as to whether it should be covered under the HCBS Waiver?
+Most DME is covered under the Medicaid scope of care or HCBS Waiver.
+HCBS MB H13-030 dated June 24, 2013 has more information regarding DME vendors.

 If the reported expense appears to be covered, send a letter explaining why the expense is not allowed using the text templates that include the rule.